 The Departure was called “A work of art” by the San Francisco Chronicle, “A genuinely spiritual experience” by the Washington Post, and “Tender and moving…like a haiku” by the New York Times.
 The film was distributed by FilmRise and theatrically released in 30 US cities, beginning with a held-over run at New York’s Metrograph.
 In 2018 it was nationally broadcast on PBS’s DocWorld.
 The Departure has a 100% rating on Rotten Tomatoes, indicating “universal acclaim.”

-Her first film, After Tiller (2013, co-directed by Martha Shane), went inside the lives of the four most-targeted abortion providers in the country, and received extraordinary critical acclaim for providing a moving and complex look at one of the most incendiary issues of our time.
-After Tiller premiered in competition at the 2013 Sundance Film Festival, and went on to win an Emmy Award for Best Documentary.
+Wilson’s first film, After Tiller (2013), goes inside the lives of the four most-targeted abortion providers in the country, taking a powerful and complex look at one of the most incendiary issues of our time.
+After Tiller premiered at the 2013 Sundance Film Festival, and went on to win an Emmy Award for Best Documentary.
 It was also nominated for the Independent Spirit Award for Best Documentary, four Cinema Eye Honors, a Satellite Award, and the Ridenhour Prize.

-After Tiller was released in theaters in over 50 cities in North America and the UK by Oscilloscope Laboratories and November Films.
+After Tiller was distributed by Oscilloscope and released in theaters in 50 US cities.
 The film was named one of the five best documentaries of the year by the National Board of Review, and featured in “Best of 2013” lists in the LA Times, Village Voice, Indiewire, Artforum, and more.
 Flavorwire named it one of the “50 Best Documentaries of All Time.”
-It has played at film festivals around the world, where it won awards including the Documentary Jury Prize at the Sarasota Film Festival and the Human Rights Award at the Full Frame Documentary Festival.
+It played at film festivals around the world, where it won awards including the Documentary Jury Prize at the Sarasota Film Festival and the Human Rights Award at Full Frame.
 In 2014 it was nationally broadcast on the acclaimed PBS documentary series POV.